You Ain't Much Fun

 "You Ain't Much Fun" is a song co-written and recorded by American country music artist Toby Keith.
 It was released in March 1995 as the third single from his 1994 album Boomtown.
 The song peaked at number 2 on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart and at number 3 on the Canadian RPM country tracks.
-Keith wrote this song with Carl Goff Jr.
+Keith wrote this song with Carl Goff Jr. It was also Keith's first single not to have an accompanying music video.

 Background and writing

 Keith told The Boot that his co-writer, Carl Goff Junior, "came on the bus, and I was writing one night, and he was telling me some story about his wife.
 He said, 'Me and my wife have been in a fight, and she said she was going to leave me if I didn't slow down, so I quit drinking.
 I'm not drinking right now.
 So now I've been having to mow and have been out working in the yard, and I've had to get that car running.'
 He was telling me all his agony.
 She came home one night, and he had hit himself with a wrench or something and hurt his hand, and she said, 'What's the matter?'
 He told her, 'You ain't much fun since I quit drinkin'.'
 I was writing songs, and I said, 'Let's write this right now.'
 And we just sat down and wrote it."